 Oxford Brookes is committed to building an environment which supports our students, staff and partners to excel.
 Importantly, our campus spaces need to respond to the evolving needs of the University’s community and the rapidly changing world of education.

-In June 2022, Oxford Brookes received planning permission for two cutting edge, sustainable buildings for the Headington Hill site which will enhance STEM and creative industries activity.
-Our vision is to create a facility that not only allows our students and researchers to flourish, but brings the Oxford Brookes community together, boosts local collaboration and helps meet the needs of industry.
-The new teaching and workshop buildings will be the new home for Faculty of Technology, Design and Environment activity currently based at Wheatley Campus, and we expect both buildings to open their doors from September 2024.
+In June 2022, Oxford Brookes received planning permission for two cutting edge, sustainable buildings on the Headington Hill site.
+The new teaching and workshop buildings will be the new home for the Faculty of Technology, Design & Environment’s activity currently based at Wheatley Campus.
+Building work for the buildings began in January 2023 and we currently expect both buildings to open their doors in the 2024/25 academic year.

 Construction work is now taking place on the redevelopment of Clive Booth Student Village.
 The project is providing an increased number of high-quality rooms for students within the University’s estate, close to the Headington Campus.
 This will also help to reduce the number of students living in private rented accommodation and support efforts to manage local housing demand.